Version effective date: 1 September 2022

 8 Term and Termination

-This Agreement begins on the date you sign the Service Order or first use the Services (whichever is earlier), and continues until your Subscription ends or otherwise terminates, or if this Agreement is terminated (the “Term“).
+This Agreement begins on the date you first use the Services or sign the Service Order (whichever is earlier) and continues until you stop using the Services or your Subscription ends or otherwise terminates, or if this Agreement is terminated (whichever is earlier).

 8.2 TERMINATION WITHOUT CAUSE

-Either party may terminate this Agreement to be effective at the end of the then current Subscription Term by providing the other party with written notice of termination:
+If this Agreement includes a Subscription, either party may terminate this Agreement to be effective at the end of the then current Subscription Term by providing the other party with written notice of termination at least 30 days prior to the end of a Subscription Term.
+No refunds will be provided.

 Energage may terminate this Agreement for any reason by providing at least 90 days’ written notice to you and will provide a pro rata refund of any fees prepaid by you applicable to the period following the termination of this Agreement.